mpes/configs/README.md

 * `set clipboard=unnamedplus` - Vim use the same buffer as OS
 * `set guifont=Inconsolata\ 12` - change font in editor

+### Modelines
+Modelines allow you to set variables specific to a file.
+By default, the first and last five lines are read by vim for variable settings.
+For example, if you put the following in the last line of a C program, you would get a textwidth of 60 chars when editing that file:
+* `/* vim: tw=60 ts=2: */`
 ### set operation

 * `:set list` show hidden characters